 Inside: If I weren’t sincere, I probably would have just written on your Facebook wall.

-I received about 4 dozen birthday wishes on Facebook (a couple of really lazy people just liked other people’s posts), a few texts, a few emails, half a dozen tweets, 3 or 4 phone calls and 2 cards.
-Obviously much more online activity than offline activity, but I think I’m a little more unique in that regard than your average person.
-From personal experience based over the last 5 or so years I don’t get many more calls or cards than that.
+I received about 4 dozen birthday wishes on Facebook (a couple of people just liked other people’s posts), a few texts, a few emails, half a dozen tweets, 3 or 4 phone calls and 2 cards.
+Obviously much more online activity than offline activity.
+From personal experience I don’t get many more calls or cards than that.
 I don’t make a very big deal about my birthday.
-(Kids birthday’s are much more fun.)

 Facebook’s easy because Facebook reminds us that our friends are having birthday’s but I don’t think it actually replaced any of the cards or calls I get.
 I’ve noticed a steady decline in the number of calls and cards I get as I get older but this year I noticed a serious spike in electronic messages.
 With the built in reminders on social networks and the ability to leave a simple note does increase the overall messages I received.
 Many of them from people I haven’t spoken to in years.
 It was nice, I didn’t find it insincere at all.